 Community Guide to Factory Built Housing

-These charts and photo below are from the “A COMMUNITY GUIDE TO FACTORY-BUILT HOUSING”
+These charts and the photo below are from the “A COMMUNITY GUIDE TO FACTORY-BUILT HOUSING”

 That document is available at a download linked here.